thingsiplay/tochd/README.md

 - If you forcefully terminate the entire script while working, then unfinished files and especially temporary folders cannot be removed anymore.
 These files and folders can take up huge amount of space!
-Temporary folders are hidden starting with a dot "." in the name, followed by the name of archive and some random characters.
 Make sure these files are deleted.
 The regular `Ctrl+c` to abort current job is _not_ a forced termination of script (unless option `-E` is in effect).

 ### Files and archives that need special preparation before converting